 - Stalking Is Love: The movie implies exactly this.

-- Unresolved Sexual Tension: Between the character of Dirk Bogarde and a Polish adolescent.
+- Unresolved Sexual Tension: Between the character of Dirk Bogarde and a pretty Polish adolescent.